Sums of even powers of k-regulous functions

 \section{Abstract}

-We prove that the 2-Pythagoras number of the ring of $0$-regulous functions $\RR^0(X)$ on an irreducible $0$-regulous affine variety $X$ of pure dimension is finite and bounded from above by $2^{\dim X}$.
-We also provide an example of a nonnegative $k$-regulous function on $\R^n$ for $k\geq 1$ and $n \geq 2$ which cannot be written as a sum of squares of $k$-regulous functions.
-We then obtain lower bounds for higher Pythagoras numbers $p_{2d}(\RR^k(\R^n))$ of $k$-regulous functions on $\R^n$ for $k\geq 1$ and $n\geq 2$.
+We provide an example of a nonnegative $k$-regulous function on $\R^n$ for $k\geq 1$ and $n \geq 2$ which cannot be written as a sum of squares of $k$-regulous functions.
+We then obtain lower bounds for Pythagoras numbers $p_{2d}(\RR^k(\R^n))$ of $k$-regulous functions on $\R^n$ for $k\geq 1$ and $n\geq 2$.
+We also prove that the second Pythagoras number of the ring of $0$-regulous functions $\RR^0(X)$ on an irreducible $0$-regulous affine variety $X$ is finite and bounded from above by $2^{\dim X}$.